Frequently Asked Questions

 Will there be bathrooms?

 Permanent and portable bathroom units will be available at both ends of the parade route.
-Garbage cans will also be located at each base camp and along the parade route.
+Garbage cans will also be located at each end and along the parade route.
 Let's do our best to keep the Riverwalk and the St. Johns clean.
 Please dispose of all trash appropriately.

 Want more info?
 Jacksonville Magazine publisher Joseph White spoke to WJCT's Melissa Ross about the inaugural event in January 2018.
 Click here to listen to their conversation.